 Tikal Ruins Article Contents

-Visiting the ruins of Tikal is such an epic experience, but you want to be sure you’re prepared.
+Visiting the ruins of Tikal is such an epic experience, in fact it’s one of the top things to do in Guatemala, but you want to be sure you’re prepared.
 There are many different things to consider when visiting this ancient wonder, and we’re going to walk you through it all so you make the most of your trip.

 We're sharing everything you need to know about planning your trip to Tikal, from its history, to how to get there, to some of our top tips!